charmbracelet/charm/README.md

 By default the Charm libraries point at our hosted Charm Cloud (api.charm.sh).
 By running `charm serve` and setting the `CHARM_HOST` environment variable, users can easily self-host their own Charm Cloud.
+All tools build with the Charm libraries will then access their own personal host.

 ## Charm Client